selkovjr/locus/README.md

 # locus

-A PostgreSQL extension for representing genomic loci as a built-in data type with indexing and query support.
+A PostgreSQL extension for representing genomic loci as a built-in data type

 **Update**: this extension has been tested with PostgreSQL 17.5.
 It was originally developed for version 12.
-Backend API has changed at some point between these versions; if the extension failes to build, try
+Backend API has changed at some point between these versions; if the extension fails to build, try

 ```shell
 git checkout v0.0.1